-For 2016/17 the salary for the Leader of East Dunbartonshire Council as set out in the Regulations was £33,789 (2015/16 £33,454).
-The Regulations permit the Council to remunerate one Provost and set out the maximum salary that may be paid to the Provost which for 2016/17 was £25,341 (2015/16 £25,090).
+For 2017/18 the salary for the Leader of East Dunbartonshire Council as set out in the Regulations was £33,857 (2016/17 £33,789).
+The Regulations permit the Council to remunerate one Provost and set out the maximum salary that may be paid to the Provost which for 2017/18 was £25,392 (2016/17 £25,341).

 The Regulations also set out the remuneration that may be paid to Senior Councillors and the total number of Senior Councillors the Council may have.
 The maximum yearly amount that may be paid to a Senior Councillor is 75% of the total yearly amount payable to the Leader of the Council.
-The total yearly amount payable by the Council for all of its Senior Councillors shall not exceed £232,291 for 2016/17 (2015/16 £229,991) and the maximum number of Senior Councillors is 11.
+The total yearly amount payable by the Council for all of its Senior Councillors shall not exceed £232,759 for 2017/18 (2016/17 £232,291) and the maximum number of Senior Councillors is 11.
+A Senior Councillor may only be remunerated for one senior position regardless of the senior positions held.
 The Council is able to exercise local flexibility in the determination of the precise number of Senior Councillors and their salary within those maximum limits.